Limpsfield Grange School Catch up Premium Strategy 2019/20 – update December 2020

 For the students who are in receipt of Catch up Premium we aim to give them the tools required to make the best possible progress during Key Stages 3 & 4.
 Many of our students have had difficulties with attendance during their primary years, have struggled with the SATS focus in Year 6 and have gaps in their knowledge and skills.
 Using Catch up Premium funding we aim to help students to plug those gaps and gain the confidence to tackle the forthcoming challenges of the secondary school curriculum.
 We focus on skills and developing attributes that will enable the students to be successful, healthy and employable adults, the most important of these being reading, spelling and basic numeracy skills.

-Catch up Premium funding is distributed to schools in February.
+Catch up Premium funding is distributed to schools in February, as a result some students in Year 8 continue to receive interventions building on the intervention they had in Year 7 if needed.
 Since then the focus has been on reading and spelling interventions.
 These interventions are focused on increasing reading ages and comprehension using a range of strategies, including phonics.
 Programs such as Toe by Toe are used with some students.
-In the Autumn term 2019 the focus of the interventions will be numeracy, with the emphasis being on plugging gaps in particular related to the understanding of place value and number bonds.
+The plan for the Summer term was to continue with the reading and spelling interventions for one student and to begin maths interventions with six students, this plan was put on hold due to school closures due to the COVID-19 pandemic.

-The impact of these interventions is measured through the analysis of reading test data.
+The impact of the reading interventions is measured through the analysis of reading test data.
 Individual Catch up Premium interventions are highly personalized and specific SMART targets are set for each intervention.
-Student progress in meeting SMART intervention targets are reported to and analysed by the Assistant Headteacher at the end of the intervention, and the progress of students in receipt of the Catch up Premium is discussed with individual subject teachers during our regular student progress meetings.
+Maths interventions are measured through pre-tests and tests after the intervention and through discussion with the class teacher about the student’s work and participation in class.
+Student progress in meeting SMART intervention targets are reported to and analysed by the Assistant Headteacher at the end of the intervention.
 Students also give feedback about their interventions.

 The Assistant Headteacher has overall responsibility for the Catch up Premium strategy.
 Our Catch up Premium strategy is reviewed regularly in terms of the scope and breadth of interventions and their success in meeting individual student needs and enhancing progress in literacy and numeracy.
 Student progress is reported termly to the Curriculum Community and Student Welfare Committee and the Full Governing Body for further review.

-Our success criteria for the Limpsfield Grange Catch Up Premium Strategy 2018 – 2019:
+Our success criteria for the Limpsfield Grange Catch up Premium Strategy 2019 – 2020:

-- Attendance – students in receipt of the Catch Up Premium should have rates of attendance in line with or better than their non-Catch up Premium peers at Limpsfield Grange, and in line with the schools attendance target of 94% attendance.
+- Attendance – students in receipt of the Catch up Premium should have rates of attendance in line with or better than their non-Catch up Premium peers at Limpsfield Grange, and in line with the schools attendance target.

 - Students in receipt of Catch up Premium where the focus is literacy will improve their reading age by at least 1 year during Year 7, this will be measured by the Single Word Reading Test and PM Benchmarking.